 Begin the gas water heater installation by draining the old water heater tank.

 - Turn on the nearest hot water faucet and allow it to run until the water runs cool.
-This safely drains the unit without.
+This safely drains the unit without worrying about hot water.
 Keep this faucet open as it will allow the tank to drain faster.

 - Attach a garden hose to the drain valve.
 Empty the tank either into buckets, a floor drain, a sink in the basement or an appropriate place outside.
 If you choose to drain the tank while the water in it is still hot, use extreme caution.
 Use a hose rated to withstand heat.